cap-js/docs/guides/deployment/with-shared-db.md

 - https://github.com/capire/reviews
 - https://github.com/capire/orders

-With some additional repos, used as dependencies in the above, like:
+With some additional repos, used as dependencies in the same manner, like:

 - https://github.com/capire/common
 - https://github.com/capire/bookshop